-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review possible problems such as:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as:

-An ablation catheter will be inserted into a blood vessel.
+The doctor will insert a tube (catheter) into a blood vessel.
 The groin, upper thigh area, arm, or wrist can be used.
 The catheter is passed through a blood vessel to the heart.
 X-rays will help guide the catheter to the right place.

-Your doctor will locate the origin of your arrhythmia.
+The doctor will locate the problem area.
 This will be done by setting off the arrhythmia with the catheter tip.
 When found, the area is cooled with the tip.
 The cold will temporarily stop the arrhythmia.
-If it’s not the right area, the tip is removed.
+The heart should then beat normally.
+If it is not the right area, the tip is removed.
 The tissue will not be damaged.

-The tubes will be removed and the area will be bandaged.
+The tubes will be taken out and the area will be bandaged.

-3-6 hours, but it could be longer
+3 to 6 hours, but it could be longer

 You may feel some minor discomfort as the catheter is inserted.
-You may feel lightheaded, experience a rapid heartbeat, or experience chest pain during the freezing process.
+You may feel lightheaded or feel a fast heartbeat or chest pain during the freezing process.

 The healthcare staff will watch your vital signs.
-They will also care for the insertion site to make sure there aren’t any problems.
+They will also care for the insertion site.

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.